MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 > [!NOTE]
 > If the maximum number of calls is set to 0 then the greeting message will not play.
 >
-> When redirecting to shared voicemail, make sure "Let people outside this organization email this team" is enabled for the Team/Group in M365 Admin Center.
+> When redirecting to shared voicemail, make sure **Let people outside this organization email this team** is enabled for the Team/Group in the Microsoft 365 Admin Center.

 ## Call timeout handling